 This Gothic masterpiece is one of the finest examples of its style of architecture in the country.
 It is the home of the Order of the Garter, established in 1348, and houses the tombs of ten sovereigns including Henry VIII.

 Open Monday – Saturday: The Chapel closes at 16:15 (last entry 16:00) in order to prepare for the evening service at 17:15 (doors open at 17:00)

 How to get there:

-- Simply show your London Pass and Travelcard package to the conductor to board a train at Paddington for Slough and change at Slough for a train to Windsor & Eton Central
+- Travel from London Paddington only, board a train for Slough and change at Slough for a train to Windsor & Eton Central

 |Last Admission: 16.00|

 |Monday||09.45 - 16.15|

 |Tuesday||09.45 - 16.15|